Nevada Organizations: The Engelstad Foundation Community Support

 When are grant submissions reviewed?

-Grants submissions are reviewed in March, June, September, and December
+Grant submissions are reviewed in March, June, September, and December

 What is the deadline for submissions?

-Generally, the deadline for submissions is the 2nd Thursday of March, June, September, and December.
 These deadlines could change based on business needs without warning.
 Please do not wait until the last minute to submit your grant application and supporting documents.
 Once our internal deadline has passed, we cannot make any exceptions.

 How often can my organization apply for a grant from the Engelstad Foundation?

 Organizations can apply once per year for a grant from the Engelstad Foundation.
-If your organization has submitted a grant application previously, you can submit another application starting from one year after the date on your prior application.
+If your organization has submitted a grant application previously, you can submit another application starting from one year after the date on your prior application. whether your grant request was approved or not.

 My organization is new and does not have two years of financials or IRS 990s – can we still apply?